dileep-chouhan/Dignosis_project/README.md

 # Dignosis_project
-A smart diagnosis system that uses machine learning to predict diseases like diabetes or heart disease based on patient symptoms or input data.
-The project includes data preprocessing, model training, evaluation, and a simple web interface for user interaction.
+This project involves the design and development of a smart diagnosis system that assists users or professionals in identifying potential diseases or problems based on symptoms or input data.
+The system leverages decision trees, expert rules, or machine learning models to analyze input and provide diagnostic suggestions.
+It aims to reduce human error, enhance early detection, and streamline the diagnostic process.